Biblical Marriage Ceremonies

 John 2:1-11, KJV

 As with the previous example concerning Jacob and Leah, you will notice again that scant details are provided regarding exactly what occurred at these ancient wedding ceremonies, or what specific steps had to be taken before the couple could "officially" be declared man and wife.
 In the New Testament, four different words are used when referring to marriage and getting married.
 These words are "gamos", "gameo", "ekgamizo" and "ekgamisko".
-But other than referring to the process of getting married, they offer little information in regards to what actually occurred at such wedding feasts.
+But other than referring to the process of getting married, they offer little information in regard to what actually occurred at such wedding feasts.

 As in our modern day, there are also a few verses in the Old Testament books of Exodus and Deuteronomy which discuss the custom of being betrothed.
 Similar to the marriage contract itself, the Hebrew words "ya'ad" and "'aras" convey the idea that betrothals were serious contracts.
 They were fixed or set agreements to be married at an appointed future date.
 In other words, they were engagements.
 One particular law which many modern folks in our liberal society would probably find distasteful, states that if a man had sex with a virgin who was not yet betrothed to anyone, he was obligated to marry her.
 It says: